Tropskee/NeatFlappyBird/README.md

 You can turn off the red lines in the code by switching 'DRAW_LINES' to False.

 # Resources
-I highly recommend reading Kenneth O. Stanley's and Risto Miikkulainen's paper, "Efficient Evolution of Neural Network Topologies" http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf which is sort of the grandfather of Neat algorithms.
+I highly recommend reading Kenneth O. Stanley's and Risto Miikkulainen's paper, [Efficient Evolution of Neural Network Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf) which is the grandfather of Neat algorithms.

 Also check out Ken's webpage here - http://www.cs.ucf.edu/~kstanley/#publications